 South coast architects Boyle+Summers is leading on the master planning of the development including place making and design of houses.

-Andrew Johnston, Regional Manager Director for Lovell Southern, said: “We believe this exciting development is a step closer to providing hundreds of quality new homes in this area with this joint venture with Abri.
+Andrew Johnston, Regional Manager Director for Lovell South West, said: “We believe this exciting development is a step closer to providing hundreds of quality new homes in this area with this joint venture with Abri.

 “This is another major quality housing scheme for the region which, if granted planning, will bring quality, energy efficient homes to the area whilst also driving job creation, apprenticeships and economic growth over the next ten years.”